openhealthcare/Covid-19-Reference-Library/content/_data_elements/oxygen_gas_supply_and_capacity.md

 data_processor_organisations: ""
 collecting_and_sharing_governance: ""
 first_letter: O
+new: New
 ---
-By trust and hospital - what is the oxygen supply, delivery capacity, gas pipeline system and ventilation system capacity
+Details the is the oxygen supply, delivery capacity, gas pipeline system and ventilation system capacity.
+Broken down by trust and hospital.